IrisSec/irissec.github.io/_posts/2021-08-03-speakeasy.md

  | | 0010: [ PSEUDO ]     +0x8     vexitq   t144
 ```

-From here we can see the very obvious xor with values from 0x14378 and 0x143c8.
+From here, we can see the very obvious XOR with values from 0x14378 and 0x143c8.

 > ```
 > The year is 1923.